Xirdenh/hello-world/README.md

 # hello-world
-First time to learn code (its like a magic)
+First time to learn code (its like a magic), motivate yourself